PickyBinders/Dataset/README.md

 ### Clustering

 For each individual score, a graph is created with nodes as pockets and edges between pockets with a score above a given threshold.
 This is performed for thresholds of [0.5, 0.7, 0.99] for each score (see `label_protein_pocket_clusters` in `graph_clustering.py`).
 Connected components are extracted from these graphs and the component ID is added as a column to the dataframe.

+### Linking apo and predicted structures
+For every UniProt ID associated with a small molecule pocket chain, apo and predicted structures are obtained where available. *Currently only implemented for pockets with a single interacting protein chain*.

+All protein chains in the PDB which are not participating in any small molecule pocket are considered for apo structure selection (except for chains in homomeric complexes where a different chain in the complex is participating in a small molecule pocket).
+There can be multiple apo chains for each UniProt ID.
+Predicted structures are obtained from AFDB, so there is only one predicted structure per UniProt ID.

+For all apo and predicted structure hits, all protein scores and `pocket_lddt` to each corresponding query pocket are calculated.
+Only structures with a `protein_qcov` > 0.7 are considered.
+Apo structures are also annotated with whether the chain has an ion or artifact.

 ### Columns in the dataframe